-The Temple of Heaven, as the name suggests, was built for these ceremonies, mostly including prayers for good harvest.
+The Temple of Heaven, as the name suggests, was built for these ceremonies, mostly including prayers for a good harvest.
 The main ceremony was at the Winter Solstice.
-It had to be strictly organized and perfectly completed, otherwise it would turn into a bad omen for the whole nation in the coming year.
+It had to be strictly organized and perfectly completed, otherwise, it would turn into a bad omen for the whole nation in the coming year.

 1. If you are going to tour the temple without a guide, you can rent an audio guide at the four gates, at a cost of 40 RMB and a deposit of 100 RMB.
 Mandarin, Cantonese, English, Japanese, Korean, French, German, and Spanish are all available.

 2. Please note that tourists are not allowed to go inside the Hall of Prayer for Good Harvest.

 3. Recommended tour route: The tour of the Temple of Heaven usually enters by the South Gate and leaves by the North Gate (or East Gate), successively visiting Circular Mound Altar, Imperial Vault of Heaven, Danbi Bridge (Imperial Walkway Bridge, 丹陛桥) and Hall of Prayer for Good Harvest.

 How to Get to the Temple of Heaven?